 Since few resources for buying cannabis seeds currently exist in Pakistan, ordering from online cannabis seed banks is likely to be your best option.
-No Pakistan-based cannabis seed banks are in operation at this time, but one of our favorite trusted seed banks that ships to Pakistan is MSNL (Marijuana-Seeds.nl).
-Based in the United Kingdom, MSNL carries a wide variety of highly-rated retail and wholesale cannabis seeds.
-MSNL ships their seeds anywhere in the world, and they do offer stealth shipping (which is highly recommended for Pakistan and any country where growing cannabis seeds is illegal).
+No Pakistan-based cannabis seed banks are in operation at this time, but one of our favorite trusted seed banks that ships to Pakistan is Crop King Seeds.
+Based in Canada, CKS carries a wide variety of highly-rated retail and wholesale cannabis seeds.
+CKS ships their seeds anywhere in the world, and they do offer stealth shipping (which is highly recommended for Pakistan and any country where growing cannabis seeds is illegal).
 Stealth shipping means that your order is sent in discreet packaging with no indication of its contents.
 Your billing information will, likewise, show no sign of ordering from a company affiliated with cannabis.

 A Beautiful Climate for Growing Cannabis Seeds in Pakistan